Innoactive/Creator/.Documentation/articles/innoactive-creator/training-scene-object.md

 The `Unique Name` property of the `Training Scene Object` helps to identify and reference specific GameObjects.
 When adding the `Training Scene Object` component to a game object, the `Unique Name` property is by default identical to the game object's current name if no other `Training Scene Object` has the same `Unique Name`.

-## Setup a Training Scene Object manually
+## Setup a Training Scene Object Manually

 1. Pick, add, or create a game object and select it in the scene.
 2. In the Unity Inspector, click on the button `Add Component` at the bottom.